New Jersey Domestic Violence Lawyer

 - Economic abuse

-Our dedicated Hamilton domestic violence lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC are known for both our compassion and our experience.
+Our dedicated New Jersey Domestic Violence Lawyer at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC are known for both our compassion and our experience.
 We will work with you to form a strategic solution that best suits the specific facts of your situation.
-Contact our Hamilton domestic violence lawyers if you have been arrested for domestic violence or if it has occurred in your household.
+Contact our New Jersey Domestic Violence Lawyer if you have been arrested for domestic violence or if it has occurred in your household.

 Acts of Domestic Violence Under the NJPDVA